intellitrend/zabbixapi-php/README.md

 # Installation

-The is no installation required.
+There is no installation required.
 Simply copy the file `Zabbixapi.php` and use the class.

+Note: The PHP environment **must have CURL** installed. `Zabbixapi.php` has a built-in check for curl and will throw an exception if curl is missing.

 ```php
 require_once "Zabbixapi.php";